rkapoor10/rkapoor10/README.md

 ### Glad to see you here!
-I’m an aspiring full-stack developer who is currently a front-end developer, building with React.
+- FrontEnd Developer
-Student - Currently pursuing BTECH - in Computer Science and Engineering.
+- Btech Computer Science UnderGrad

 <br/>